Holiday cottage: Scotland

 There were 29,299 holiday/summer homes in Scotland on the 2001 Scottish Census, which accounted for 1.3% of Scotland's housing stock.
 This figure was 19,756 in 1981, but the majority of the increase occurred during the 1990s.
 The greatest increase was seen in urban areas, contrary to the usual trends, and increased especially in Edinburgh and Aberdeen.
-But the majority of holiday/second homes are still to be found in rural areas, notably, 47% of these are to be found in the remote rural areas, where one in every eight house is a holiday or second home.
+But the majority of holiday/second homes are still to be found in rural areas, notably, 47% of these are to be found in the remote rural areas, where one in every eight houses is a holiday or second home.

 France

 The figure in France was also fairly high in 2008: approximately 10% of all the housing stock was a holiday or second home, but the majority of these were owned by French.
 There were approximately 300,000 homes, or 1% of the total housing stock which were the property of owners from abroad.
 Of this percentage 28% were owned by British owners, 14% Italian, 10% Belgian, 8% Dutch, 3% Spanish and 3% American.